bethneyQQ/CodeBenchmark/lm_eval/tasks/multi_turn_coding/README.md

-# Multi-Turn Coding Evaluation with Claude Code SDK
+# Multi-Turn Coding Evaluation with 🚀Claude Code SDK🚀

 A comprehensive evaluation framework for testing local models on multi-turn software engineering workflows using Claude Code SDK integration.